jrobinsonjresq/brief-redactor/README.md

 - Total paragraphs and quotes redacted
 - Each redacted quote (first 80 characters), by source file

-The `--dry-run` flag produces the log without writing a redacted output file, useful for review before committing to redaction.
+The `--dry-run` flag produces the log without writing a redacted output file.

 ---